Find Affordable College Courses

 Top 10 Best Economics Schools

-Our analysis found University of North Carolina at Chapel Hill to be the best value school for economics students who want to pursue a degree in North Carolina.
-UNC Chapel Hill is a very large public school located in the small city of Chapel Hill.
+Our 2023 rankings named University of North Carolina at Chapel Hill the best value school in North Carolina for economics students.
+UNC Chapel Hill is a fairly large public school located in the city of Chapel Hill.

 The average tuition and fees for an in-state undergraduate at UNC Chapel Hill are $9,028 a year.
 While working on their degree, economics majors at UNC Chapel Hill accumulate an average of around $16,394 in student debt.
 This translates to an average monthly loan payment of $173, based on a 10-year repayment plan.

-The excellent programs at University of North Carolina at Charlotte helped the school earn the #2 place on this year’s ranking of the best economics schools in North Carolina.
-UNC Charlotte is a fairly large public school located in the city of Charlotte.
+You’ll join some of the best and brightest minds around you if you attend University of North Carolina at Charlotte.
+The school came in at #2 on this year’s Best Value Economics Schools in North Carolina list.
+UNC Charlotte is a very large public school located in the city of Charlotte.

 The average tuition and fees for an in-state undergraduate at UNC Charlotte are $7,188 a year.

-Full Economics at University of North Carolina at Charlotte Report
+Read full report on Economics at University of North Carolina at Charlotte

-In-state tuition fees for undergraduate students at Appalachian State are $7,410 per year.
+Appalachian State undergraduate students pay an average of $7,410 in in-state tuition and fees each year.
 On average, economics graduates from Appalachian State take out $21,667 in student loans while working on their degree.

 Appalachian State excels when it comes to quality.
 It’s ranked in the top 10% of all schools on our Best Economics Schools in North Carolina list.